jymchng/sosecrets-rs/README.md

 };
 use typenum::U2;

-// Define a secret with a maximum exposure count of 2 let secret = SecrecySecret::new("my_secret_value".to_string());
+// Define a secret with NO maximum exposure count let secret = SecrecySecret::new("my_secret_value".to_string());

 // Expose the secret and perform some operations with the exposed value as many times as you like.